leo-schlanger/gobarber-backend/README.md

 After the merge of your pull request is done, you can delete your branch.

-# 📝 License
+# License

 This project is under the MIT license.
 See the [LICENSE](https://github.com/leo-schlanger/gobarber-backend/blob/master/LICENSE) for more information.

 ---

-Made by Leo Schlanger [Get in touch!](https://www.linkedin.com/in/leo-schlanger-226467192/)
+Made by Leo Schlanger :wave:[Get in touch!](https://www.linkedin.com/in/leo-schlanger-226467192/)